django/code-of-conduct/updates.md

 ## Approving Changes

-Once the Working Group has reached consensus on a proposed change, the change will be merged into the Code of Conduct documentation.
-The Working Group will then update the [CHANGELOG.md](CHANGELOG.md) file to reflect the change, including a brief description of the change and the date it was made.
+Once the Code of Conduct Code of Conduct Working Group has reached consensus on a proposed change, the change will be merged into the Code of Conduct documentation.
+The Code of Conduct Working Group will then update the [CHANGELOG.md](CHANGELOG.md) file to reflect the change, including a brief description of the change and the date it was made.

 Changes to the Code of Conduct itself will be sent to the DSF Board for final approval before being merged.
-Changes to related documentation may be merged directly by the Working Group.
+Changes to related documentation may be merged directly by the Code of Conduct Working Group.

 ## Announcing Changes

-After a change has been merged, the Working Group will announce the change to the Django community.
+After a change has been merged, the Code of Conduct Working Group will announce the change to the Django community.
 This may be done through the Django blog, the Django forum, social media, or other channels as appropriate.
 The announcement will include a summary of the change, the rationale behind it, and any relevant links to the updated documentation.